PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: End-to-end Design With TCRs

 \paragraph{Performance Impact of Overlap.} To quantify the impact of overlap on query execution performance, we analyze I/O-bus bandwidth in the prior experiments with overlap enabled, as shown in the bottom row of \Cref{fig:joint_bmon}.
 Enabling overlap with unoptimized I/O (\Cref{fig:joint_bmon}, bottom-left) reduces the query runtime from 6~s to 4~s, even though I/O bandwidth remains underutilized.
 Adding the individual I/O optimizations (\Cref{fig:joint_bmon}, bottom-middle) increases storage bandwidth utilization but still suffers from the issues that motivate our reader combining and dynamic buffering techniques.
 Combining queue-based scheduling with these optimizations (\Cref{fig:joint_bmon}, bottom-right) reduces the query runtime to 1.75~s.
 In this variant, network bandwidth is limited by the preceding storage I/O and therefore stabilizes at 8~GiB/s, which is sufficient to almost completely hide the networking phase.
 For the queue variants, data received from storage and network shares a PCIe connection to the GPUs.
 However, this potential bottleneck is mitigated since data is loaded in compressed form and decompressed only on the GPU, and because filter pushdown ensures that shuffled data is typically smaller than data ingested from storage.

 \paragraph{Adaptive Regulation.} Beyond decoupling control paths and overlapping I/O, our queue-based scheduling also enables \emph{adaptive regulation} to prevent the second challenge of resource imbalances and GPU out-of-memory (OOM) failures.
 OOM can occur in GPU-based query processing when I/O loads data into GPU memory faster than compute operators can consume it.
 To mitigate the issue, adaptive regulation associates each I/O queue with a table and assigns a maximum queue size during query planning.
 When a queue reaches its limit, storage threads block before producing additional chunks (as a form of backpressure), throttling storage reads if necessary and indirectly aligning the speeds of storage, network, and compute.
-With adaptive regulation, PystachIO can robustly process datasets larger than GPU memory without triggering OOM errors in TCRs, as we will show next.
+PystachIO can robustly process datasets larger than GPU memory without triggering OOM errors in TCRs with adaptive regulation, incurring negligible storage bandwidth costs, as we will show in the evaluations in the following section.